vwxyz/markdown-toolbar-cheatsheet/_includes/blockquote-1.md

 To convert a paragraph to a quote, begin the paragraph with `>`.
-Make sure to separate the quote from other paragraphs/lists via a blank line.
+Make sure to separate the quote from other paragraphs/lists using a blank line.
 <!--break-->This is a paragraph.
 <!--break-->Here's a quote from Albert Einstein: